anireact/lewd/README.md

 function trim(): void;
 ```

-Releases unused memory pages in the end of memory back to the host/OS.
+Release unused memory pages in the end of memory back to the host/OS.

 Internally, it creates a trimmed copy of memory, copies the data into it, and
 then triggers the memory shrink handlers defined as the respawn callbacks of the